Breast Uplift (Mastopexy)

 Like many cosmetic procedures, the overall aim in performing breast uplift is to enhance the patients confidence and improve their body image.
 Along with improving the look of a patient's breasts, our aim is to ensure that cosmetic improvements are in line with our patients specific expectations and overall mental health.

-This is why we aim to take our patients through a consultation procedure with our specialists, to find out more about their bodies and likely outcomes from breast uplift surgery.
-These consultations are vital to minimising risk or further need for corrective surgery in future.
+We take our patients through a consultation procedure with our specialists, to find out more about their bodies and likely outcomes from breast uplift surgery.
 If in doubt, our specialists are happy to speak with you to make you fully aware of expected outcomes and address your concerns.

 Our staff will be on hand to check up on you before, and at intervals after your surgery.
-In most cases, patients are able to get out of their hospital bed on the same day as their procedure, but sometimes we recommend patients stay overnight.
+In most cases, patients can to get out of their hospital bed on the same day as their procedure, but sometimes we recommend patients stay overnight.

 If it is necessary for you to stay with us during any step of your diagnosis or treatment, Spencer’s care extends beyond our doctors’ offices.